TCU girls basketball falls 77-60 to Mayer Lutheran

-The Tri-City United girls basketball team didn’t get the season debut they desired.
-In their first game against Mayer Lutheran Tuesday, Dec.
+The Tri-City United girls basketball team didn’t get the season debut they imagined.
+In their first game against Mayer Lutheran Dec.
 3, the Titans lost 77-60.

 The Titans played a close game in the first half.
 While Mayer Lutheran put the first few points on the board, they only maintained a narrow 3-5 point lead for much of the beginning.
 The team coordinated an effective offense with guards Erica Jackson and Kaitlyn Lang out-speeding their opponents and junior guard Sam Lang and senior forward Grace Factor performing as potent shooters.